Not in the Job Description: The Annual Report Owner's Unspoken Reality

 You don't need another template, a full redesign, or a longer timeline.
 (A nap?
 Possibly.
 But that's between you and your calendar.)

-What helps is someone outside your org (someone who gets both the strategic + the emotional weight of this doc) sitting down with you before design begins and helping you see what your gut has already been trying to tell you.
+What helps is someone outside your org (someone who gets both the strategic and the emotional weight of this document) sitting down with you before design begins and helping you with a fresh approach to a project you do every year in the same way.

-Where the story lost its thread.
+Where the story could come to life more.
 Where the strongest proof got buried.
 Where the format stopped guiding your reader and started losing them.
 Where one shift in emphasis changes how the whole thing feels.

 Not to take over.
 Just to help you finally see it clearly.